If you don’t want to see ants crawling in your home and garden. Try one of these 30 Natural Home Remedies to Get Rid of

 25. Cream of Wheat

 Ants are easily attracted to the cream of wheat and demolish it quickly, only to perish soon after.
-That’s because the cream of wheat, once consumed by ants, expand and shock their fragile little guts and disrupt their ability to digest and assimilate food.
+That’s because the cream of wheat, once consumed by ants, expands and shocks their fragile little guts and disrupts their ability to digest and assimilate food.
 Consequently, it causes their stomachs to expand and blast, resulting in death.

 26. Camphor Oil & Rubbing Alcohol